Evacuation of Fredericia

-The Evacuation of Fredericia was an event during the Second Schleswig War which began when Prussian and Austrian artillery shelled the fortress on March 20, 1864, with their artillery.
-When the Danish evacuated from the fortress which marked the end of Danish control of Jutland.
+The Evacuation of Fredericia was part of the Second Schleswig War and began on March 20, 1864, with a bombardment by Austrian and Prussian troops.
+The evacuation of the Fredericia fortress on April 28 effectively marked the end of Danish resistance in Jutland.

 Background

-After the Battle of Vejle on March 8, 1864, the Austrian corps, led by Ludwig von Gablenz, began on March 19 with the 1st Division with the Brigades of Johann Karl von Nostiz and Leopold Gondrecourt and the 2nd Division with the Brigades of Tomas and Dormus, under the leadership by Erwin von Neipperg in front of the fortress with the construction of the batteries.
-Although they did not have a siege park, the use of an 8-pound battery was considered quite effective.
-The Austrian 8-pounders were stationed at Erritsø and Jugelsang, the Prussian 6-pounders at Jgum and the 12-pounders at Christineborg within about half a mile.
-A unorganized Danish sortie was defeated with little to no problems.
-On March 20, the cannonade from 42 guns began to shell the fortress.
-The distance had been chosen so that the fort's old-fashioned guns, which could not carry that far, could hardly return fire.
-The barracks of the fortress soon fell victim to the flames and the buildings that were mostly made out of wood were not particularly valuable, but tons of material were lost in the process.
-In the following day, the bombardment was halted and Wrangel sent for inquiries as to whether Major-General Lunding was ready to surrender the fort.
-Hardly anyone was surprised when the answer came:
+Following the Battle of Vejle (March 8, 1864), the Austrian II Corps, under the command of Lieutenant Field Marshal Ludwig von Gablenz, began setting up its batteries in front of the fortress on March 19.
+A day earlier, two brigades of the corps, those of Major General Tomas and Major General Leopold Count Gondrecourt, had advanced closer to Fredericia.
+Although they lacked a siege park, they considered the deployment of an 8-pounder battery quite effective.
+The Austrian 8-pounders were positioned near Erritsø and Jugelsang, the Prussian 6-pounders near Egum, and the 12-pounders near Christineborg, all within a radius of about half a mile.
+A Danish sortie was repulsed without difficulty.
+On March 20, the bombardment of the fortress began with a 42-gun barrage.
+The distance had been chosen so that the fortress's antiquated guns, which had a limited range, could barely return fire.
+The fortress barracks were soon engulfed in flames; the buildings (mostly wooden) were not particularly valuable, yet a great deal of material was lost.
+During the following day, the firing was halted, and Wrangel sent word to inquire whether Major General Lunding was prepared to surrender the fortress.
+It surprised hardly anyone when the reply arrived:

-"...I find myself unable to respond to the Propositions of His Excellency the Field Marshal."
+"...I find myself unable to respond to the proposals of His Excellency the Field Marshal."

-Wrangel had the army regrouped again however, there was no further shelling because they were convinced that siege equipment was needed for the siege, and therefore they wanted to wait for the end of the Siege of Düppler Schanzen in order to then use the leftover material here.
-The Danish armed forces did not remain idle during this period however and managed to ambush Austrian Guard Hussars in the village of Assendrup on March 29.
+Wrangel ordered another regrouping.
+However, no further bombardment took place because it had been determined that a siege park would be necessary, and therefore they wanted to wait until the end of the assault on the Dybbøl fortifications to then use the available equipment there.
+The Danish forces were not idle during this time.
+On Easter Monday, March 29th, they succeeded in ambushing Austrian Guard Hussars in the village of Assendrup.